PMZeroSkyline/GPA-Mesh/README.md

 # GPA-Mesh

-## Extraction models append uv from Intel GPA
+## Attaching UV to models extracted from GPA

 This is a very tiny cmd tool. extract UV information from VBV(Vertex buffer vector) csv file to insert into the .obj model.